Time for more government spending?

 Clinton and Trump propose stimulus

-Many investors and business economists say the same thing.
+Many investors say the same thing.
 In fact, many in the corporate world want Congress (and foreign governments) to open the money valve soon.

+Larry Summers, the U.S. Treasury Secretary under President Bill Clinton, has been calling for more government spending for months.
+He thinks it's the best solution to get the economy out of what he calls "secular stagnation."

 Even in the U.S., where the economy is doing pretty well, 43% of experts surveyed this month by the National Association of Business Economics think government spending is "too restrictive."
 That's up from just 29% who felt that way a year ago.